MESSAGE FROM ADMINISTRATION

 SCHOOL DRESS (TOP)

 Students are expected to come to school each day dressed in a neat, clean and respectful manner.
 Parents and students should, therefore, select clothing suited to the educational environment of the school.
-As such, clothing with improper, suggestive or sexist language; clothing that advertises or condones violence or substance abuse, and which is sexually suggestive or revealing ie. tube tops, belly shirts, revealed underwear, short skirts/shorts etc... is not acceptable.
+As such, clothing with improper, suggestive or sexist language; clothing that advertises or condones violence or substance abuse is not acceptable.
 All shirts/tops are required to cover the shoulders and must not be see through.
 Hats are not permitted during class time and handbags, book bags, purses are not permitted to be carried around during the school day.
 These items must be kept in lockers.
-Students not dressed appropriately may be refused admittance to class and required to arrange for appropriate clothes to be brought to school.
-Students refusing to comply with this request may face suspension.
+Students not dressed appropriately will be required to arrange for appropriate clothes to be brought to school.

 STUDENT MOVEMENT (TOP)